 The Schist Villages: Stepping Back in Time

-Tucked away in the Serra da Lousã and Serra do Açor mountains, the 27 Aldeias do Xisto (Schist Villages) feel like fairytale settings.
-These hamlets, built from local schist stone, preserve Portugal’s rural heritage in profound, quiet settings where time seems suspended.
+Tucked securely away in the Serra da Lousã and Serra do Açor mountains, the Schist Villages (Aldeias do Xisto) feel like forgotten relics.
+These hamlets are built entirely from local schist stone.

 Unique Character

-Each village maintains a distinct personality despite its similar stone construction.
-Talasnal offers excellent hiking connections and a legendary restaurant (Ti Lena), while Piódão clings dramatically to the mountainsides, creating stunning photography opportunities.
+Each isolated village maintains a highly distinct personality despite the uniform stone construction.
+Talasnal offers excellent hiking trail connections and a legendary local restaurant named Ti Lena.

 Cultural Immersion